An Empirical Assessment of Characteristics and Optimal Portfolios

-Our empirical design fixes $\gamma$, the curvature of the statistical loss function.
+Our primary focus is on a power utility investor with coefficient of relative risk aversion, $\gamma = 2$.
+We also consider the effects of increasing risk aversion on estimation risk and the predictive content of characteristics for portfolio formation.
 Our interest is in out-of-sample statistical comparisons across portfolios generated by various feasible portfolio rules--from the perspective of this nonlinear statistical loss function.
-An eligible portfolio rule consists of a subset of characteristics, the in-sample period construction protocol, and the curvature of the in-sample loss function, $\gamma^*$.
-By definition, the optimal {\em in-sample} portfolio is obtained using all characteristics and by setting $\gamma^*$ equal to $\gamma$.
-Whether this is also true out of sample is an empirical question.
-If there is a positive relationship between an optimal portfolio's in-sample even-order moments and its noise (i.e., higher {\em out-of-sample} even-order moments) then using a more concave loss function than the investor's utility function (i.e., $\gamma^* > \gamma$), may generate portfolios that are preferred to those obtained by constraining $\gamma^*$ to equal $\gamma$.
+An eligible portfolio rule is a configuration consisting of a subset of characteristics and the increased penalty on variance and kurtosis, expressed in utility terms, $\lambda$.
+By definition, the optimal {\em in-sample} portfolio is obtained using all characteristics and by setting $\lambda = 0$, (i.e., $\gamma^* = \gamma$).
+Whether this is also true out of sample is an empirical question as it depends on the unmodeled relationship between estimation error, the characteristics and the loss function.
+If there is a positive relationship between an optimal portfolio's in-sample variance and its noise (i.e., higher {\em out-of-sample} variance) then using a more concave loss function than the investor's utility function ($\lambda > 0$), may generate portfolios that are preferred to those obtained by constraining $\gamma^*$ to equal $\gamma$.